Floydlang/floyd/docs/floyd_manual/floyd_manual.md

-# 4. COMMAND LINE TOOL

-|COMMAND		  	| MEANING
-|:---				|:---
-| floyd run mygame.floyd		| compile and run the floyd program "mygame.floyd" using native exection
-| floyd run_bc mygame.floyd		| compile and run the floyd program "mygame.floyd" using the Floyd byte code interpreter
-| floyd compile mygame.floyd	| compile the floyd program "mygame.floyd" to an AST, in JSON format
-| floyd help					| Show built in help for command line tool
-| floyd runtests				| Runs Floyds internal unit tests
-| floyd benchmark 				| Runs Floyd built in suite of benchmark tests and prints the results.
-| floyd run -t mygame.floyd		| the -t turns on tracing, which shows Floyd compilation steps and internal states

-# 5. REFERENCE

-### EXAMPLE SOFTWARE SYSTEM FILE
+## EXAMPLE SOFTWARE SYSTEM FILE

 ```
 software-system-def {
 	"name": "My Arcade Game",
-	"desc": "Space shooter for mobile devices, with connection to a server.",
+	"desc": "Space shooter for mobile devices with connection to a server.",

 	"people": {
 		"Gamer": "Plays the game on one of the mobile apps",